Another voice I will miss

 I was sad to hear of P.J.
 O’Rourke’s death on Feb.
 15

-It brought back memories of the waning days of National Lampoon Magazine, where he was executive editor from 1978-1980, and among the last of the original creators still associated with it.
+It brought back memories of the waning days of National Lampoon magazine, where he was executive editor from 1978-1980, and among the last of the original creators still associated with it.
 Also as a young person, I didn’t miss his contributions to Rolling Stone magazine, or those of Dr. Hunter S. Thompson, which brought back more sad feelings with the anniversary of his suicide (Feb.
-20, 2005).
+20, 2005) this week.

 These were the great Gonzo journalists as they were called, and their connections were Gonzo everything, as well.